wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/Reading_Data.md

 | Forward             | 2                   | No event is returned.| No event is returned.|
 | Backward            | 3                   | No event is returned.| No event is returned.|

 If the ExtrapolationMode is not assigned, the events are extrapolated in the default manner, unless the extrapolation mode is overridden on the SdsStream.
-For more information on overriding the extrapolation mode on a specific stream, see [Sds Streams](xref:sdsStreams).
+For more information on overriding the extrapolation mode on a specific stream, see [Streams](xref:sdsStreams).

 For additional information about the effect of read characteristics, see the documentation on the [read method](xref:sdsReadingDataApi) you are using.

 ### Read characteristics

-When you request data at an index for which no stored event exists, the read characterisitics determine whether the result is an error, no event, interpolated event, or extrapolated event.
+When you request data at an index for which no stored event exists, the read characteristics determine whether the result is an error, no event, interpolated event, or extrapolated event.
 The combination of the type of the index and the interpolation and extrapolation modes of the SdsType and the SdsStream determine the read characteristics.

 ### Filter expressions